 Rather than replacing missing teeth with a dental bridge, our doctors recommend an implant-supported restoration to ensure benefits such as:

-- With dental implants, your mouth will be restored as closely as possible to its natural state.
+- With dental implants, your mouth will be restored as closely as possible to its natural form.

-- In order to support a dental bridge, the natural teeth need to be ground down and a crown placed.
+- When placing implants, grinding nearby natural teeth is not necessary.
+In order to support a dental bridge, the natural teeth need to be ground down and a crown placed.
 This can weaken the teeth and make them more sensitive and likely to decay.
-This is not the case with dental implants.

 - With a dental implant, there is no necessity to touch healthy adjacent teeth.
 A dental implant, like a natural tooth, preserves jawbone.